austral/specification/src/ref/boolean.md

 #### Description

-The `or` &specialop; evaluates forms one at a time, from left to right, returning `true` as soon as a form evaluates to `true`.
+The `or` SPECIALOP evaluates forms one at a time, from left to right, returning `true` as soon as a form evaluates to `true`.
 If all forms evaluate to `false`, it returns `false`.